zhudelong/VDB-EDT/README.md

-# VDB-EDT: VDB Based Euclidean Distance Transform
+# VDB-EDT: An Efficient Euclidean Distance Transform Algorithm Based on VDB Data Structure

 VDB-EDT is an efficient and robust library for large-scale occupancy grid mapping and Euclidean distance transform.
 Compared with the state-of-the-art method, VDB-EDT can provide high-quality and more complete mapping results, while consuming less memory and processing time.